Marine Science (MSCI)

 Carolina Core: SCI

-Coastal zones of South Carolina and neighboring states, including geologic history, geomorphology, stratigraphy, hydrogeology, shoreline processes, environmental issues, and effect of man.
+Coastal zones of South Carolina and neighboring states, including geologic history, geomorphology, stratigraphy, hydrogeology, shoreline processes, environmental issues, and effects of man.
 Not available for geological science or marine science major credit.
 Three lecture hours each week plus optional field trips.

 Carolina Core: SCI

 Exercises examining coastal ecology, geomorphology, hydrogeology, shoreline processes, environmental issues, and human impact.
+Not available for marine science major credit.
 Two laboratory hours per week.
 Scheduled field trips required.
-Not available for marine science major credit.

 Cross-listed course: GEOL 215L